-Bobby Blotzer’s Ratt Show Abruptly Cancelled Over Name Dispute
+Bobby Blotzer’s Ratt Show Abruptly Canceled Over Name Dispute

 The casino says via Facebook that they were "recently notified of a trademark dispute" and after reviewing the letter "from the parties claiming rights to the Ratt trademark .... concluded that it cannot proceed with the performance of Mr. Blotzer, due to the current legal dispute."
 Co-headliner Night Ranger were set to play the sold-out show as scheduled, according to the casino and resort's official statement.